ryan2625/ESP32-CC1101/README.md

 - ESP32: The ESP32 is a microcontroller with integrated Wi-Fi and Bluetooth, manufactured by Espressif Systems.
 It is widely used in IoT (Internet of Things) projects due to its powerful 32-bit dual-core processor, high performance, and versatility in smart home and wearable devices.

 - Breadboard wires: Breadboard wires (or jumper wires) are flexible or solid core wires with pins on the ends used to create temporary, solderless connections on a breadboard for prototyping circuits.

+The hardware is available for purchase on many online platforms such as AliExpress and Amazon.
 ## Software

 - [Visual Studio Code](https://code.visualstudio.com/): A lightweight, extensible source code editor used to write and manage ESP32 projects.